MichalKaleta99/Smart_home_rpi/README.md

 from sensors and to control the actuators such as servomechanisms (also DC motors), a fan, LED diodes and a buzzer.
 I also used a keyboard (which basically was just 16 buttons) that imitated an intercom.
 Whole programming project was combined with self-made house mockup which photos you can see in this repo.

+# Developing system

+I consider that project as a fully completed physically and i do not want to add any sensors or actuators.

+Programming part of the project (basically only front-end) hasn't been fully completed and I still got a lot of ideas to bring to life.

+I am working with updating front-end features at my other repo (https://github.com/MichalKaleta99/Smart_home_simulation)

 # Login

 I am currently working at basic login system.
 In the smart home concept it may work as a parent-control system so it only allows selected users to be in control of some functionality (for example opening and closing the entrance door).